fperez/agu-nnow-evaluation/nnow-audit.md

     institution: Lawrence Berkeley National Laboratory

 abstract: |
   This report summarizes an evaluation conducted in late 2024 of the AGU _Notebooks Now!_ initiative, focused on its openness.
-My assessment is that _Notebooks Now!_ is a solid foundation to build publishing systems that include computational notebooks, provides necessary open source tools for scientists to author, is based on openly documented standards and approaches, and creates no undue barriers to competition nor locks key functionality behind specific vendors or proprietary services.
+We refer as _Computational Notebooks_ to documents that combine natural language with programming code and the results of the code's execution in a single file, examples of which include Jupyter or Mathematica Notebooks.
+My assessment is that _Notebooks Now!_ is a solid foundation to build publishing systems that include Computational Notebooks as first-class objects for peer-reviewed scholarly publishing.
+The results of the work completed so far by various stakeholders  provides necessary open source tools for scientists to author, is based on openly documented standards and approaches, and creates no undue barriers to competition nor locks key functionality behind specific vendors or proprietary services.

 acknowledgements: |
   I am grateful to Shelley Stall and Brian Sedora from AGU, and Rowan Cockett from Curvenote, for their time and openness during our discussions.
 All three were provided an opportunity to see my draft of this report before I finalized it, but its content and all editorial decisions remain mine.

-# I thank Chris Holdgraf for helpful feedback on earlier drafts; all errors and ommissions remain my sole responsibility.
+I thank Chris Holdgraf for helpful feedback on earlier drafts; all errors and ommissions remain my sole responsibility.

 open_access: true